georust/rinex/README.md

 - Full support of Military codes : if you're working with such signals you can at least run a -qc analysis, and possibly the position solver once it is merged
 - Supports high precision RINEX (scaled phase data with micro cycle precision)
-- RINEX post processing like SNR, DCB analysis, high precision Broadcast and SP3 ephemeris interpolation..
+- RINEX post processing like SNR, DCB analysis, Broadcast ephemeris interpolation, high precision orbit interpolation (SP3)..
 - RINEX-qc : statistical analysis like "teqc", including on modern signals and SP3 high precision orbits
 - An SPP/PPP position solver is under develoment: checkout [this branch](https://github.com/georust/rinex/tree/solver) which